gamesbook/pyprototypr/docs/terminology.md

   examples: **cross_stroke_width**; **grid_stroke_width**; **radii_stroke_width**
 * **width** - the horizontal size of a shape e.g. a `Rectangle` or a bitmap `Image`
-* **x** - the location of a point in the horizontal direction; its often the case that the distance is not absolute, but relative to some other value e.g. distance from a margin; or the edge of a `Card`
-* **y** - the location of a point in the vertical direction; its often the case that the distance is not absolute, but relative to some other value e.g. distance from a margin; or the edge of a `Card`

 ## Amount- and count-orientated terms <a name="count"></a>